nickbild/tflite_c64/README.md

 To test things out, I built TensorFlow's [Hello World](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/hello_world) example that builds and trains a small, 3 layer neural network that learns to approximate the sine function.
 After running it on the host computer and emitting the model info, I used my parser to create [this BASIC code](https://github.com/nickbild/tflite_c64/blob/main/neural_net.bas) that can be used to run arbitrary inferences against the neural network on a Commodore 64.
 Each inference takes a few seconds to run on a physical C64 computer.

-Since the code running on the C64 is the same thing that runs on the host computer (or microcontroller), it performs as well as the model has been trained to perform.
+Since the code running on the C64 is the same thing logically that runs on the host computer (or microcontroller), it performs as well as the model has been trained to perform.
 There is no accuracy reduction from running on the C64.

 ## Media